lyokha/hl/README.md

 where *snippet* is a keyword, *name* is the name of the snippet and *highlight\_options* contains highlight options possibly preceded by the global option `-u`.
-Here is an example of snippet which can be used to highlight words that start with a capital letter:
+Here is an example of a snippet to highlight words that start with a capital letter:

     snippet W -130 (?:^|[\s])[A-Z]\S+

 Lines that do not match the snippet line pattern are ignored.
-Arguments of highlight\_options are naturally split by white spaces.
+Arguments of *highlight\_options* are naturally split by white spaces.
 If you want to use white spaces inside patterns then put single quotes around the patterns.
 Single quote by itself must be escaped by a backslash.
 Too long lines can be split into multiple lines using backslashes.